-- the station answers the call and sends the, so-called, handshake signal (one or a few in sequence if the station supports several transmission formats), - the control panel recognizes the station handshake signal and if it matches the programmed transmission format, the control panel answers by sending identifier and event code in appropriate tones (once or twice, depending on the selected format) in the headset connected to the line monitoring jack, these sounds are much louder than the monitoring station signals, - if the station receives information, it will acknowledge it with the same signal as the handshake, - the panel disconnects or sends next codes if there still are some other events to be reported to the station.
+- the control panel recognizes the station handshake signal and if it matches the programmed transmission format, the control panel answers by sending identifier and event code in appropriate tones (once or twice, depending on the selected format) in the headset connected to the line monitoring jack, these sounds are much louder than the monitoring station signals, - if the station receives information, it will acknowledge it with the same signal as the handshake. - the panel disconnects or sends next codes if there still are some other events to be reported to the station.